 Wearing a mask is very important if you plan to gather in large groups because people who have no symptoms can spread COVID-19.
 Wearing a non-medical mask or face covering helps minimize the spread of the virus.
 Everyone should wear a mask when out in public.
 Instructions for making masks can be found at the Colorado Mask Project.

-We understand the reasons why wearing a mask can be difficult.
+We understand why wearing a mask can be difficult.

 We recognize that for people of color, racial bias and stereotypes of criminality have created real fears about going out in public with a mask or face covering.
 People of color have been removed from stores for wearing masks, and many fear for their lives.
-We understand these concerns, and at this moment, they must be weighed against the additional protections masks can provide from transmission and exposure to COVID.
+We understand these concerns.
+At this moment, they must be weighed against the additional protection masks can provide from COVID-19.
 We encourage you to wear one.

 Everyone who participates in protests or demonstrations should monitor themselves for COVID-19 symptoms.
 Anyone with symptoms should be tested right away.
-People without symptoms who believe they were exposed to someone with COVID-19 may want to seek testing seven days after they believe they were exposed.
+People without symptoms who believe they were exposed to someone with COVID-19 may want to seek testing at least five days after they believe they were exposed.
 That allows people to learn if they are positive early in their infection.
-However, some people may not have enough virus to be detected or cause symptoms for up to 14 days after their exposure.
-For that reason, people who believe they have been exposed to COVID-19 should minimize their contact with others for 14 days after exposure, even if they test negative before the two full weeks have passed.
-You can find a map of community testing sites here.
+Find a map of community testing sites.
 You can also consider a telehealth visit or nurseline advice before seeking in-person care.

 People of color are disproportionately impacted by COVID-19.

-They may be more likely to be exposed to the virus in essential jobs; are more likely to have limited access to affordable health care, childcare, and transportation; are more likely to live in neighborhoods with high air pollution rates; and are more likely to face unsanitary conditions in prisons, jails, and detention centers.
-Due to these types of inequities, people of color face chronic disease health disparities, leaving them with a higher risk of dying due to COVID-19.
+People of color may be more likely to be exposed to the virus in essential jobs.
+Access to affordable health care, childcare, and transportation may be more limited for many people of color.
+People of color are also more likely to live in neighborhoods with high air pollution rates, and are more likely to face unsanitary conditions in prisons, jails, and detention centers.
+Due to these types of inequities, people of color face chronic health disparities, leading to a higher risk of dying due to COVID-19.